Anglican Church of Papua New Guinea: Second World War and recovery

 The Japanese had put ashore troops in Papua near Gona by July 1942 with a view to taking Lae and Salamaua.
 The Japanese did not harass or occupy Dogura mission itself and services continued in the cathedral throughout the war, with congregations amply enlarged by visitors from the Australian and American armed forces.
 However, the Anglican Church elsewhere fared less well.
-In Anglican terminology the New Guinea Martyrs were eight Anglican clergy, teachers and medical missionaries killed by the Japanese in 1942, the Anglican Bishop of New Guinea (then still a diocese of the ecclesiastical Province of Queensland) Philip Strong (Bishop from 1936 to 1962) having instructed Anglican missionaries to remain at their posts despite the Japanese invasion.
+In Anglican terminology the Martyrs of New Guinea were eight Anglican clergy, teachers and medical missionaries killed by the Japanese in 1942, the Anglican Bishop of New Guinea (then still a diocese of the ecclesiastical Province of Queensland) Philip Strong (Bishop from 1936 to 1962) having instructed Anglican missionaries to remain at their posts despite the Japanese invasion.
 Three hundred thirty-three church workers of various denominations were killed during the Japanese occupation of New Guinea.

 A statue of Lucian Tapiedi, the one indigenous Papuan among the Anglican martyrs of New Guinea, is installed among the niches with other 20th-century Christian martyrs, over the west door of Westminster Abbey in London.
 The statue of Lucian Tapiedi stands second from right.

 The Martyrs of Papua New Guinea are remembered in the Church of England with a commemoration on 2 September.

 Postwar recovery was hindered by the 21 January 1951 eruption of Mount Lamington, which devastated Higatura, which contained the Martyrs' School and the main mission centre, where a diocesan synod was in progress — both were destroyed — and Sangara, the Northern District Headquarters, where everyone was killed.

 Martyrs' School was subsequently re-established at Popondetta, where its eponym for obvious reasons came generally to refer to the hundreds of victims of the Mount Lamington eruption who died precisely because they were involved in church work at the time of the eruption.